-This in school clinic provides an in-depth study of plant physiology and processes, growing media and soils, the production of major agriculture crops, environmental effects upon plants and pests of plants.
-Students will operate and manage all aspects of the schools commercial greenhouse.
-NOTE: Students may enroll into this course multiple times for credit.
+This in-school clinic provides an in-depth study of plant physiology and processes, growing media and soils, the production of major agricultural crops, and environmental effects on plants and pests of plants.
+Students will operate and manage all aspects of the school's commercial greenhouse.
+NOTE: Students may enroll in this course multiple times for credit.